EDAMGHY/react-component-generator/README.md

 com-react components card
 ```

 This command creates a file named `Card.js` inside the `components/` folder all of this will be inside the `src/` folder.
-It also provide a nested folders like
+It also supports nested folders like

 ```
 com-react components/cards card